MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/linux-vm-content.md

 [Managed Disks][managed-disks] simplify disk management by handling the storage for you.
 Managed disks don't require a storage account.
 You specify the size and type of disk and it's deployed as a highly available resource.
 Managed disks also offer cost optimization by providing desired performance without the need for over-provisioning, accounting for fluctuating workload patterns, and minimizing unused provisioned capacity.

-The OS disk is a virtual hard drive (VHD) stored in [Azure Storage][azure-storage], so it persists even when the host machine is down.
+The OS disk is a VHD stored in [Azure Storage][azure-storage], so it persists even when the host machine is down.
 The VHD can be locally attached NVMe or similar devices available on many VM SKUs.

 Ephemeral disks provide good performance at no extra cost, but come with the significant drawbacks of being non-persistent, having limited capacity, and being restricted to OS and temp disk use only.
 For Linux VMs, the OS disk is `/dev/sda1`.
 We also recommend creating one or more [data disks][data-disk], which are persistent VHDs used for application data.